Smooth kinematic and metallicity gradients reveal that the Milky Way's nuclear star cluster and disc might be part of the same structure: Data

 \subsection{Photometry}

 We used near infrared $JHK_s$ high-resolution ($\sim0.2''$) photometric observations of a region of $\sim2.8'\times4.9'$ ($\sim6.5$\,pc $\times$ 11.4\,pc at the Galactic centre distance) centred on the MWNSC, obtained with the HAWK-I camera at the VLT \citep{Kissler-Patig:2008uq}.
 Figure\,\ref{scheme1} shows the analysed region and its position with respect to the MWNSD.
+The observations consisted in a series of short-exposures frames (DIT = 1.26\,s for $J$, and DIT = 0.85\,s for $H$ and $K_s$) that were combined through applying the speckle holography algorithm \citep{Schodel:2013fk}.
+This reconstruction technique uses an averaged division of quantities in Fourier space (Eq.\,1 in \citealt{Schodel:2013fk}) to combine several hundreds of frames by convolving them with a Gaussian point spread function which defines the angular resolution of the final image (FWHM of $0.2''$).

-The $H$- and $K_s$-band data correspond to a pilot study for the GALACTICNUCLEUS survey \citep{Nogueras-Lara:2018aa,Nogueras-Lara:2019aa} obtained under excellent seeing conditions (seeing in $K_s\sim0.4''$), which allowed us to achieve photometric measurements $\sim1$\,mag deeper than the GALACTICNUCLEUS catalogue.
+The $J$-band data correspond to the GALACTICNUCLEUS survey (Field 1 observed on 6 June 2015, see Table\,A.1 in \citet{Nogueras-Lara:2019aa} for further details), and the $H$- and $K_s$-band data correspond to a pilot study for the same survey \citep{Nogueras-Lara:2018aa} obtained under significantly better conditions than the actual survey (seeing in $K_s\sim0.4''$, data observed on 7 June 2013), which allowed us to achieve photometric measurements $\sim1$\,mag deeper than the GALACTICNUCLEUS catalogue.
 The $K_s$-band data presented significant saturation problems for $K_s<11.5$\,mag, which were corrected using the SIRIUS IRSF survey \citep{Nagayama:2003fk,Nishiyama:2006tx}, as explained in \citet{Nogueras-Lara:2019ad}.
-The $J$-band data correspond to the actual GALACTICNUCLEUS survey whose observing conditions for the $J$ band were better than the ones for the pilot study in this band \citep[for further details see][]{Nogueras-Lara:2018aa}.